-Local Authority wain Comments Facilitating Efficient Freight Movement and Passenger Travel: Supportive of freight consolidation centres in key locations and their implementation at key strategic locations.
-Working Towards Zero Road Deaths and Serious Injuries: Outlined how it was a key consideration which needs continuing consolidation within the RTS.
+Local Authority Main Comments Local Authority Facilitating Efficient Freight Movement and Passenger Travel: Facilitating Efficient Freight Movement and Passenger Travel: Supportive of freight consolidation centres in key locations and their , , implementation at key strategic locations.
+Working Towards Zero Road Deaths and Serious Injuries: Outlined bout the road of the serious Injuries and Serious Injuries. how it was a key consideration which needs continuing consolidation within the RTS.
 Overview: "Exciting and Engaging.
-The strategy encompasses all the expected main components of Transport Planning" Clackmannanshire Transport Challenges & Problems: General agreement with all the identified transport challenges and problems.
+The strategy encompasses all the Olaskanananakina expected main components of Transport Planning" Clackmannanshire Transport Challenges & Problems: General agreement with all the identified transport challenges and problems.
 Vision & Objectives: Agree that the vision for the RTS broadly encompassed all the aspects which need to be considered and delivered over the RTS period.
 Transforming and Extending the Bus Service: Transport Poverty mapping proved interesting.
 Reallocating Road-Space on the Regional and Local Network: Agreed with the principles of theme, but acknowledged that it would be difficult to achieve due to strong local opposition.
 Delivering Seamless Multi-Modal Journeys: Welcomed the development of Mobility Hubs.
 Referenced the Murray Square bus stance in Tillicoultry as a possible mobility hub.
-Decarbonising Transport: Stated opportunity for regional collaborative approach across local authorities to implement the well-established · · policy.
-Working Towards Zero Road Deaths and Serious Injuries: Working Towards Zero Road Deaths and Serious Injuries: Referenced how the policy was already well-established. · · · · · · · · · · · · · · · · · · · Overview: "In summary the approach and direction of the draft RTS is supported by Clockmonpopolitic Council."
-East Lothian supported by Clackmannanshire Council."
-Council Transport Challenges & Problems: Supported the inclusion of the Council challenges, although acknowledged that they will need to be confronted in a unified approach.
+Decarbonising Transport: Stated opportunity for regional collaborative approach across local authorities to implement the well-established policy.
+Working Towards Zero Road Deaths and Serious Injuries: Referenced how the policy was already well-established.
+Overview: "In summary the approach and direction of the draft RTS is E 41 41 1 supported by Clackmannanshire Council."
+East Lothian Transport Challenges & Problems: Supported the inclusion of the Council challenges, although acknowledged that they will need to be confronted in a unified approach.
 Vision & Objectives: Supported the vision and objectives of the RTS, which aligned with the Fact Lethian Council Plan which aligned with the East Lothian Council Plan.
-Shaping Development and Place: Agreed with the principles of place making 30 minute neighbourheads and shared mobility through journey. making, 20-minute neighbourhoods and shared mobility through journey hubs and Mobility as a Service (MaaS) concepts. travel infrastructure linking key destinations is paramount in encouraging modal shift.
+Shaping Development and Place: Agreed with the principles of place making, 20-minute neighbourhoods and shared mobility through journey hubs and Mobility as a Service (MaaS) concepts.
+Delivering Safe Active Travel: Stated that the inter-regional active travel infrastructure linking key destinations is paramount in encouraging modal shift.
 Enhancing Accessibility to Public Transport: Stated how the Council believed that fair fares are necessary across public transport to encourage patronage, which are equivalent to car-based transport costs.

-opportunity to improve bus journey times regionally and as part of the Midlothian Bus Alliance.
-Enhancing and Extending Rail Services: Would welcome further discussions on aphancing rail provision convices within the area. discussions on enhancing rail provision services within the area.
-Reallocating Roadspace on the Regional and Local Network: Supports the principles of re-allocating road space through evidence- based project development, technical justification, and public consultation.
+Transforming and Extending the Bus Service: Welcomed the opportunity to improve bus journey times regionally and as part of the Midlothian Bus Alliance.
+Enhancing and Extending Rail Services: Would welcome further discussions on enhancing rail provision services within the area.
+Reallocating Roadspace on the Regional and Local Network: Supports the principles of re-allocating road space through evidence- Supports the principles of re-allocating road space through evidence- based project development, technical justification, and public based project development, technical justification, and public based project development, technical justification, and public consultation.
+Also supports the parking management initiatives and based project development, technical justification, and public consultation.
+Also supports the parking management initiatives and application of sustainable travel hierarchy principles in the planning based project development, technical justification, and public consultation.
+Also supports the parking management initiatives and application of sustainable travel hierarchy principles in the planning process. based project development, technical justification, and public consultation.
 Also supports the parking management initiatives and application of sustainable travel hierarchy principles in the planning process.
-Delivering Seamless Multi-Modal Journeys: Recognises the benefits of integration between modes and wishes to work with partners to provide point on various integration initiatives.
+Delivering Seamless Multi-Modal Journeys: Recognises the benefits based project development, technical justification, and public consultation.
+Also supports the parking management initiatives and application of sustainable travel hierarchy principles in the planning process.